Invariants of symplectic and orthogonal groups acting on $\text{GL}(n,{\mathbb C})$-modules: Introduction

 We recall the following definition. \begin{definition} Let $\displaystyle A = \bigoplus_{i\geq 0} A^i$ be a finitely generated graded (commutative or non-commutative) algebra over $\CC$ such that $A^0=\CC$ or $A^0=0$.
 The {\bf Hilbert series} of $A$ is the formal power series

-\end{definition} The Hilbert series $H(A,t)$ is one of the most important numerical invariants of the graded algebra.
-In particular, it gives information about the lowest degree of the generators of $A$ and the maximal number of generators in each degree.
+\end{definition} The Hilbert series $H(A,t)$ is one of the most important invariants of the graded algebra.
+In particular, when we consider a minimal set of generators of $A$, $H(A,t)$ gives information about the lowest degree of the generators in this set and the maximal number of generators in each degree.